 Teacher enters school board race

-"There's real things we can do to fix our schools," Chiang said.
+"There's real things we can do to fix our schools" Things like teaching grammar, perhaps.

 I diaagree with Los Altos Teacher because professionals constantly learn on their own and pay for their own masters.
 This is part of the problem with our education system, everyone wants something for nothing and for someone else to pay.